Yandex Cloud

 To start computations:

-1. Under the File Browser section, select the notebook with the Python or bash code.
+1. Under File Browser, select the notebook with the Python or Bash code.

-2. Select and run one or more cells with the code by choosing Run → Run Selected Cells, or pressing Shift + Enter.
+2. Select and run one or more code cells by selecting Run → Run Selected Cells, or pressing Shift + Enter.

 3. Wait for the operation to complete.

-The execution result is displayed under the cell.
+The result will show up under the cell.

 What's nextWhat's next